 - Take it slow.
 Begin with limited contact, like touching the pet with one hand, then wait to gauge your reaction.
 Some allergic reactions are immediate, while others may take time.

 - Consider a female or neutered male.
-Both females animals and males who has been neutered for at least 2 months have less active sebaceous glands and therefore produce fewer protein allergens.
+Both female animals and males who have been neutered for at least 2 months have less active sebaceous glands and therefore produce fewer protein allergens.
 Non-neutered male pets have larger amounts of these secretions and are often more allergenic.

 - Smaller size = less allergens.
 Smaller pets have less fur and dander than larger pets just because of their size.
 Consider adopting an animal that will remain small, like a lap dog or a cat.

 - Wide variety.
 If certain animals or breeds of pets seem to set off your allergies more than others, look around for ones that do not.
 Long-haired pets might make you react differently than their short-haired counterparts.

 - Hypoallergenic pets.
 Some breeds of cats and dogs DO cause fewer allergic reactions for many people.
 Do research on various hypoallergenic breeds.

 - Give it time.
 As with many allergens, pet allergens can become more and more mild overtime.
 Increasing time and exposure to animals that cause allergies can help lessen them for many people.